 - 1. T or F Christians should keep parts of the OT law that are not repeated in the NT. - 2.
 T or F There are two laws: the moral (Ten Commandments) and ceremonial/civil. - 3.
 T or F The Sabbath should still be obeyed by Christians. - 4.
-Tor F Believers today are obligated to keep all the Ten Commandments. - 5.
-T or F All Christians should tithe. - 6.
-T or F Christians today are prohibited from eating blood (e.g., yong tau foo, blood pudding, pig, or duck blood at Chinese New Year). - 7.
+T or F Believers must keep all of the Ten Commandments today. - 5.
+T or F All followers of Christ should tithe today. - 6.
+T or F Christians today are prohibited from eating blood (e.g., yong tau foo, blood pudding, pig or duck blood at Chinese New Year). - 7.
 T or F Believers must not charge other Christians interest based upon the Law (Deut.
 23:19; Exod.
 22:25; Lev.
 25:36-37; Ezek.
 18:8, 13, 17; 22:12; Prov.
-15:5; 28:8).

-B. Defining the Meaning of Law (adapted from Fee/Stuart, 135-36)

-- 1. Sometimes, "Law" refers to the Pentateuch as a single book (e.g., Josh.
+15:5; 28:8). - B. Defining the Meaning of Law (adapted from Fee/Stuart, 135-36) - 1.
+Sometimes, "Law" refers to the Pentateuch as a single book (e.g., Josh.
 1:8). - 2.
-Sometimes Christians refer to the "Law" as the five books of the Pentateuch, even though Genesis has no legal codes. - 3.
+Sometimes, Christians refer to the "Law" as the five books of the Pentateuch, even though Genesis has no legal codes. - 3.
 NT usage of the term "Law" sometimes refers to the Pentateuch and sometimes the entire OT (e.g., Luke 16:17). - 4.
-Oftentimes "Law" refers to only the legal formation from Exodus 20-Deuteronomy 33.
-(It always refers to at least this portion of Scripture.) - C. The Christian's Relationship to the Law (adapted from Fee/Stuart, 136-39; these issues are addressed in detail in my ThD dissertation in the SBC library under Richard James Griffith, "The Eschatological Significance of the Sabbath," Dallas Seminary, 1990, esp. pp. 144-56). - 1.
+Oftentimes, "Law" refers to only the legal formation from Exodus 20-Deuteronomy 33.
+(It always refers to at least this portion of Scripture.) - C. The Christian's Relationship to the Law (adapted from Fee/Stuart, 136-39; these issues are addressed in detail in my ThD dissertation, Richard James Griffith, "The Eschatological Significance of the Sabbath," Dallas Seminary, 1990, esp. pp. 144-56, found at https://biblestudydownloads.org/resources/future/). - 1.
 The OT law is a covenant between Israel and God-not between the church and God.
 The church and Israel must be kept distinct. - 2.
-Our loyalty to God is shown in different ways than Israel's.
-In other words, God expected Israel to be loyal and He expects the same of us, but Israel's loyalty was shown through observing the sacrificial system whereas our loyalty is shown by our obeying NT commands.
+Our loyalty to God is shown differently than Israel's.
+In other words, God expected Israel to be loyal, and He expects the same of us, but Israel's loyalty was shown through observing the sacrificial system.
+In contrast, our loyalty is shown by obeying NT commands.
 (However, faith is what pleased God then and now-Heb.
 11:6.) - 3.
-Most OT stipulations are not repeated in the NT-especially the civil (penalties for crimes) and ritual (worship, especially sacrificial regulations) laws.
+Most OT stipulations are not repeated in the NT-primarily the civil (penalties for crimes) and ritual (worship, especially sacrificial regulations) laws.
 Therefore, most of the OT does not directly apply to believers. - 4.
-Some OT stipulations are repeated in the NT-including nine of the Ten Commandments, the exception being the Sabbath. - 5.
-All the OT law is still the Word of God for us even though it is not still the command of God for us.
-As such it is still useful for teaching and preaching, though applications must be made based on the principles undergirding the laws. - 6.
+Some OT stipulations are repeated in the NT, such as nine of the Ten Commandments, except the Sabbath. - 5.
+All of the OT law is still the Word of God for us even though it is not still the command of God for us.
+As such, it is still helpful for teaching and preaching, though applications must be made based on the principles undergirding the laws (2 Tim 3:16). - 6.
 Only that which the NT explicitly renews from the OT law can be considered part of the NT "law of Christ" (Gal.
 6:2).
-[Note: Fee/Stuart put all the Ten Commandments in this category, which makes modern believers guilty of Sabbath breaking.
+[Note: Fee/Stuart put all of the Ten Commandments in this category, which makes modern believers guilty of Sabbath breaking.
 I disagree that the Sabbath is binding in the present age.
 I worship corporately on Sunday, not Saturday!]